SamyMekk/SamyMekk/README.md

 ## About Me

-I'm currently a 24-year-old student at ENSAE Paris in my Master 2 Degree.
+I'm currently a 24-year-old PhD Student at Ecole Polytechnique working on stochastic control and mean field systems.
 I specialize in Actuarial and Financial Science, which also involves a deep knowledge of statistics, stochastic calculus, and programming.
 On this GitHub, you may find various projects that I completed during my university studies.
+Don't hesitate to take a look at my [website][samymekk.github.io) which I will  regularly update.

 Outside of work, here are some of my passions: